A leading transdisciplinary program in digital media

-The School of Arts, Media and Engineering in the Herberger Institute for Design and the Arts and the Ira A. Fulton Schools of Engineering, is a leading transdisciplinary program in digital media.
-We offer a BA in Digital Culture, an MA in Digital Culture, a PhD in Media Arts and Sciences and new media concentrations in the graduate degrees of 9 collaborating units spanning arts, design, sciences and engineering.
+The School of Arts, Media, and Engineering in the Herberger Institute for Design and the Arts and the Ira A. Fulton Schools of Engineering is a leading transdisciplinary program in digital media.
+We offer a BA in Digital Culture, an MS in Digital Culture, a PhD in Media Arts and Sciences, and new media concentrations in the graduate degrees of nine collaborating units spanning arts, design, sciences, and engineering.

 In 1991, Richard Loveless took the helm of the Institute.
 Over the next decade, the Institute for Studies in the Arts supported more than 130 creative research projects and, as one of the leading arts research centers in North America, attracted an impressive number of exceptional visiting artists and scholars.

 In response to the program’s 10-year review, Dean Robert Wills decided to explore the addition of research and graduate education to the Institute for Studies in the Arts’ mission.
 Thanassis Rikakis was hired in 2001 to lead the Institute for Studies in the Arts’ transition to an academic unit.
 In his 2002 inaugural address, ASU President Michael Crow identified as one of his top priorities the development of the Institute for Studies in the Arts into an interdisciplinary media arts and engineering program.